vrtuosoio/Scripts/docs/docker-compose-installation.md

 You will then need to configure your DNS to point your domain associated with your SSL certificate to the ip of the machine you are running VRtuoso on.

+Notes:
-Notes: you will likely get a ssl cert verify error if you access via the IP but that would mean the certificate is being used.
+* You will likely get a SSL cert verify error if you access via the IP but that would mean the certificate is being used.
+* If you use a self-signed SSL cert, you might also receie a cert verify error

 Visit: